AI-BNU-TEAMKG/EduMKG/README.md

 This repository contains the models and datasets described in our paper, `MEduKG: Multimodal Educational Knowledge Graph Construction via Large Language Models`

 #### Dataset and Models
-* `Dataset`: All information about SciHyp data is at xxx, including extracted raw data from MOOCs and generated MEduKG.
+* `Dataset`: All information about MEduKG data is at xxx, including extracted raw data from MOOCs and generated MEduKG.
 * `Code`: All the code in the paper is in this repository, and we have also released a Python library for automatically building multimodal educational knowledge graphs.
 #### Folder Structure
 * `Dataprocess`: This folder contains scripts and utilities for data preprocessing.
 It includes functionalities for cleaning, transforming, and preparing raw datasets for further analysis.